Skip to content

 • Value:

-%Y = A.reduce('+') - B.reduce('+')
+%Y = a.reduce('+') - b.reduce('+')

 • Max/min: